UL’s comprehensive capabilities can provide lighting manufacturers with the required EMC testing for the markets into which they intend to sell.

 We test a range of lighting fixtures including portable luminaries, lamps, specialty lighting and signs.

-UL is accredited to conduct EMC/FCC compliance testing to the EMC requirements of the U.S. (FCC) through the National Voluntary Laboratory Accreditation Program (NVLAP).
+UL is third party accredited to conduct EMC/FCC compliance testing to the EMC requirements of the U.S. (FCC).
 UL’s EMC facilities are included in the FCC’s list of testing sites for radio frequency emissions testing.

 UL provides worldwide EMC testing for all lighting products, including FCC Part 15 and FCC Part 18 for the United States, EMC Directive or applicable EN standards for the European Union, Industry Canada (IC), and Japanese Voluntary Control Council for Interference (VCCI) requirements.

 Are you a lighting manufacturer based in Europe?
 If so take a look at our dedicated European Consumer Technology website.
 Here you can find information about our local services in your region and events happening close to you.